Study: Pfizer COVID pill showed no benefit in younger adults

 Administration officials have been working for months to increase use of Paxlovid, opening thousands of sites where patients who test positive can fill a prescription.
 Last month, U.S. officials further expanded access by allowing pharmacists to prescribe the drug.

-The White House recently signaled that it may soon stop purchasing COVID-19 vaccines, drugs and tests, shifting responsibility to private insurance market.
+The White House recently signaled that it may soon stop purchasing COVID-19 vaccines, drugs and tests, shifting responsibility to the private insurance market.
 Under that scenario, insurers could set new criteria for when they would pay for patients to receive Paxlovid.

 Follow Matthew Perrone on Twitter: @AP_FDAwriter